satrianovian20/Offline-ai-chat-coding-gui/README.md

 - No Gradio or WebUI required

 📁 Designed for chat and code!

+> 🇮🇩 This project is primarily documented in Indonesian.
+> 🇬🇧 English overview is provided below.

 ---
 🤝 Kontribusi & Kredit
 👨‍💻 Creator: [satrianovian20] – Modifikasi GUI offline dengan Tkinter